 Gulliver gets trapped in a vortex that lands him in a kingdom called Lilliput, populated by people who are just six inches tall.
 As in the book, at first he is captured, tied down while he is asleep on the beach.
 He stands up, ripping the ropes open.
 But there was noting in the book about his pants falling down, and then having him fall backwards with a poor Lilliputian apparently smothered by his, uh, tush separation.

 And then it really gets disgusting.
-Gulliver has to rescue the king from a fire and, finding no water within reach, pees on everything to douse the flames.
+Gulliver has to rescue the king from a fire and, finding no water within reach, pees on everything to douse the flames [this is actually taken from the book, but here it is just icky].
 As dispiriting as that is, it is not as bad as the flaccid torpor of the script, which shows utter contempt for its audience in every line.
 Every reference, joke, and plot development is tired and predictable.
 Gulliver collects — guess!
 Yep, “Star Wars” action figures.
 At work, he slacks off by — guess!
 Playing “Guitar Hero.”
 When he persuades the Lilliputians that he is known as President Awesome back home where he comes from, we see posters all over the city with Gulliver appearing as the hero of every movie or play from “West Side Story” to “Wicked.”
 Those are hardly recognizable, much less knee-slapping references for anyone under 40.

 Even worse, Gulliver is a thoroughly unpleasant character.
 He reflexively lies to everyone.
 He is selfish, incurious, and thoughtless.
 There is a dull storyline about a Lilliputian commoner named Horatio (a sweet Jason Segal) who dares to love the princess (a regal Emily Blunt), but it is ineptly handled.
 When the princess challenges the bad guy (Chris O’Dowd, the movie’s sole highlight) to come up with a reason for loving her, predictably, he can’t.
 But then, shouldn’t Horatio demonstrate some understanding or appreciation of the princess to show his fitness?
 The script and director Rob Letterman cannot be bothered to follow through.
 It just keeps desperately throwing stuff at the audience, finally including a killer robot.